ON PETITION FOR REHEARING

 In her First Amended Complaint filed on December 9, 1997, plaintiff alleged that the defendants, collectively, were negligent for

-failing to make a proper and timely application of the brakes of the train, failing to keep a proper and reasonable lookout, failing to properly train the crew of the train, failing to adopt and enforce adequate policies and procedures relating to train operating under similar circumstances, failing to take proper precautions under the circumstances existing, failing to properly mark, warn of, and restrict access to its crossing under dangerous circumstances, and under circumstances where Defendants knew or should have known that such crossing was unreasonably dangerous, and any such other acts or omissions of negligence which will be shown at a trial of this matter.
+fading to make a proper and timely application of the brakes of the train, failing to keep a proper and reasonable lookout, failing to properly train the crew of the train, failing to adopt and enforce adequate policies and • procedures relating to train operating under similar circumstances, failing to take proper precautions under the circumstances existing, failing to properly mark, warn of, and restrict access to its crossing under dangerous circumstances, and under circumstances where Defendants knew or should have known that such crossing was unreasonably dangerous, and any such other acts or omissions of negligence which will be shown at a trial of this matter.

 Discovery did not proceed smoothly in state court.
 After considerable procedural wrangling and a Motion to Compel, on September 25, 1998, the plaintiff supplemented answers to certain interrogatories.
 The defendants, contending that those responses established that Defendant Irby was fraudulently joined, removed the action to federal court on October 2, 1998.
 The district court agreed, dismissed Defendant Irby and the John Doe defendants, and denied a Motion to Remand.

-After additional discovery, the defendants filed a Motion for Summary Judgment seeking dismissal of plaintiff's remaining claims against Illinois Central.
+After additional discovery, the defendants filed a Motion for Summary Judgment seeking dismissal of plaintiffs remaining claims against Illinois Central.
 The district court granted this motion on March 16, 2001, dismissing the case.
 Plaintiff timely appealed.

 II.

-The decisive issue in this case is whether the district court erred in denying plaintiff's Motion to Remand based on fraudulent joinder of Defendant Irby.2 Fraudulent joinder can be established in two ways: (1) actual fraud in the pleading of jurisdictional facts, or (2) inability of the plaintiff to establish a cause of action against the non-diverse party in state court.
-Griggs v.
-State Farm Lloyds, 181 F.3d 694, 698 (5th Cir.1999).
-The defendants do not dispute that Irby is a Mississippi resident.
-Accordingly, we focus on the second test.
+Fraudulent joinder can be established in two ways: (1) actual fraud in the pleading of jurisdictional facts, or (2) inability of the plaintiff to establish a cause of action against the non-diverse party in state court.

 Neither our circuit nor other circuits have been clear in describing the fraudulent joinder standard.
 The test has been stated by this court in various terms, even within the same opinion.
 For example, the Griggs opinion states,

-To establish that a non-diverse defendant has been fraudulently joined to defeat diversity, the removing party must prove ... that there is absolutely no possibility that the plaintiff will be able to establish a cause of action against the non-diverse defendant in state court.
+To establish that a non-diverse defendant has been fraudulently joined to defeat diversity, the removing party must prove ... that there is absolutely no-possibility that the plaintiff will be able to establish a cause of action against the non-diverse defendant in state court.

 Stated differently, we must determine whether there is any reasonable basis for predicting that [the plaintiff] might be able to establish [the non-diverse defendant’s] liability on the pleaded claims in state court.